franceslinyc/franceslinyc.github.io/about.markdown

 permalink: /about/
 ---

 <p align="justify"> Thanks for visiting my site!
 I am a four-year PhD student in statistics at the Oregon State University (OSU).
-I am particularly interested in: </p>
+Broadly speaking, my research interests lie in </p>

 - spatial prediction,
 - statistical computing, and
 - machine learning

-<p align="justify"> with applications in, including but not limited to, environmental prediction, resource management, and impact assessment of large-scale datasets. </p>
+<p align="justify"> for large-scale spatial data.
+My other interests include deep learning and hybrid models (Bayesian hierarchical models + deep neural networks) for spatial and spatio-temporal data. </p>

-<p align="justify"> Since Fall 2021, we (my co-advisors Dr. Lisa Madsen & Dr. Charlotte Wickham and I) have shifted our focuses to focus on spatial prediction, statistical computing, and machine learning for big forestry inventory data.
-More specifically, we focus on Gaussian processes (GPs) and its variants that are faster and more scalable for larger data.
+<p align="justify"> Since Fall 2021, we (my co-advisors Dr. Lisa Madsen & Dr. Charlotte Wickham and I) have focused on spatial prediction, statistical computing, and machine learning for big forestry inventory data with spatial dependence and excessive zero counts.
+More specifically, we focus on Gaussian processes (GPs) and its variants that are faster and more scalable for larger datasets, and I have been regularly exposed to classes of models such as stochastic processes, mixed-effects models, mixture models, copula-based models, Bayesian hierarchical models, and MCMC methods.
 I have also completed most PhD coursework in statistics (e.g. decision theory, probability theory, linear model theory, bayesian statistics).
 To further improve my algorithm design & development skillset, I also enroll in several specialization courses in statistics and computer science (e.g. mastering software development in R, data structures and algorithms, deep learning) on Coursera. </p>

 <p align="justify"> For Master's capstone project, advised by Dr. James Molyneux, I worked on selected spatial and temporal point / stochastic processes leading up to Hawkes processes (or self-exciting point processes), which find applications in a wide variety of fields such as seismology, criminology, risk management, finance, etc. </p>